Iris held my hand on our way back to the orphanage.

 “In a way, yes.”

 I heaved a sigh.
-I’m actually relieved, that is all.
+I’m actually relieved that, that is all.
 My wildest imaginations didn’t come to light.

 Eva raised her fist, with her Will equipped.